 Record BIM refers to a coordinated model or a group of models that represents the construction of a structure completed under a contract.
 It is submitted by a contractor or subcontractor.

 Uniclass is a standard classification system used in the United Kingdom which allows grouping of objects into numerical headers.
-This facilitates streamlined arrangement of information as per type or class and is used for categorization within BIM models.
+This facilitates a streamlined arrangement of information as per type or class and is used for categorization within BIM models.

 So, that’s it.
-Here is a lot of terms you should be prevalent in if you are thinking of using BIM for your next project.
+Here are a lot of terms you should be prevalent in if you are thinking of using BIM for your next project.
 Though the list is comprehensive, but not entirely exhaustive.
 Feel free to share more terms with us or get in touch with our experts to understand a specific term and its implication for your architectural, engineering or construction project.